Derivatives Analytics with Python

 DX Analytics is a purely Python-based derivatives and risk analytics library which implements all models and approaches presented in the book (e.g. stochastic volatility & jump-diffusion models, Fourier-based option pricing, least-squares Monte Carlo simulation, numerical Greeks) on the basis of a unified API.

-We are offering Python for Finance online training classes — leading to a University Certification — about Financial Data Science, Algorithmic Trading and Computational Finance.
+We are offering comprehensive Python for Finance online training programs — leading to University Certificates — about Financial Data Science, Algorithmic Trading, Computational Finance, and Asset Management.
 In addition, we also offer customized corporate training classes.
-See https://home.tpq.io/certificates or just get in touch below.
+See https://certificate.tpq.io or just get in touch below.

 The Experts in Data-Driven and AI-First Finance with Python.
 We focus on Python and Open Source Technologies for Financial Data Science, Artificial Intelligence, Algorithmic Trading and Computational Finance.